dessertj/dessertj-core/README.md

 `SliceSet` objects.

 The classes belonging to a `Slice` are represented by `SliceEntry` objects.
-Each `SliceEntry` corresponds with a class file inside a container.
+Each `SliceEntry` corresponds with a class rootFile inside a container.
 The same `SliceEntry` object may belong to different `Slice` objects if it fulfills all the corresponding selection criteria.
 The `SliceEntry` provides an API to check selection criteria and to access all direct dependencies of a class.